qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 I'm quite handy at writing unit tests, so my UI is usually not broken, and the tests pass.
 When the tests pass, I push a small feature to production and move on to the next part.
 However, that means that I tend not to look at the UI enough.
 If there are clumsy interaction patterns, I will not notice them.

 I was one of those people who would go: "My tests are great, now I don't have to click through the UI all the time".
 When I hear something like that now, I cringe.
-I knew in theory that, apart from observing users, reflectively using the application yourself is a powerful feedback mechanism.
+Although it is preferable to observe actual users, they are not always available when I need to work on an application.
+I knew in theory that using the application yourself is a powerful feedback mechanism: exploratory testing.

+To explore an application, you need to do two things:
+-  get to the area in the application in that you want to explore
+-  get the application in an interesting state
 Yet some states are hard to achieve in a test situation, and doing this in production is not necessarily feasible.
 So when after a long time, I am finally brave enough to click through the UI, I go "Oh. this is ... bad!".
 And because it is slow and cumbersome, I cannot immediately fix it, and the pattern repeats.

 A quick diagram of effects illustrates our predicament:
 ![Diagram of effects, explanation below](/attachments/blogposts/2020/cypress-hard-states-.jpg)